University of Massachusetts Press

 There are presently no open calls for submissions.

-The Juniper Prize takes its name from Fort Juniper, the house that the poet Robert Francis (1901–1987) built by hand in the woods in western Massachusetts.
-When UMass Press launched the Juniper Prize for Poetry in 1975, we were one of the first university presses to publish contemporary poetry.
-We introduced the Juniper Prize for Fiction in 2004 to honor outstanding literary fiction.
+The Juniper Prize takes its name from Fort Juniper, the house that the poet Robert Francis (1901–1987) built by hand in the woods of western Massachusetts.
+To honor Francis’s poetry and creative life in the Valley, the Press and the MFA program launched the Juniper Prize for Poetry in 1975.
+They added the Juniper Prize for Fiction in 2004.

-Our prize-winning poets include Lucille Clifton, Lynda Hull, Richard Jackson, and Arthur Vogelsang.
-Our prize-winning fiction writers include Rod Val Moore, Andrew Malan Milward, Dwight Yates, and Lynn Lurie.
-Please click for the full Juniper Prize for Poetry series, and for the full Juniper Prize for Fiction series.
+Previous winners include: the poets Lucille Clifton, Lynda Hull, Richard Jackson, and Arthur Vogelsang, and the fiction writers Rod Val Moore, Andrew Malan Milward, Dwight Yates, and Lynn Lurie.

 Submissions for the Juniper Prizes are accepted each year between August 1 and September 30.